-- Meet with the appropriate Academic Advisor or designee on the campus at least three times per semester to plan for academic success; - Complete a required plan for tutoring/remediation during the time period in which he/she is on probation.
-This plan is completed with the appropriate Academic Advisor or designee on the campus.
+Meet with the appropriate academic advisor or designee on the home campus at least three times per semester to plan for academic success.

+- Students may not register until they complete the three (3) meetings. - Complete a required plan for tutoring/remediation during the time period in which he/she is on probation.
+This plan is completed with the appropriate academic advisor or designee on the campus.
 Students on academic probation will not be released to register for the next semester until these conditions have been fully met.